Plott Hound

 General Health

-Male dogs are weighed 50-60 pounds (23-27 kg) and female ones weigh approximately 40-55 pounds (18-25 kg).
+Male dogs are weighed 50-60 pounds (23-27 kg), and female ones weigh approximately 40-55 pounds (18-25 kg).
 Males are 20-25 inches (51-64 cm) high at the shoulder.
 Females are slightly smaller, reaching 20-23 inches (51-59 cm) at the shoulder.

 Coat

-The Plott Hound’s coat is short, smooth, thick, and easy to care for.
-The coat requires minimal care.
-Weekly brushings with a rubber curry brush will be enough to get rid of dead hair and keep the coat healthy.
-A few Plott Hounds have a double coat and they shed more heavily.
-These Plott Hounds need to be brushed at least two or three times a week.
-Their coat comes in any shade of brindle; black with brindle trim, solid black, or buckskin, an unusual coloration that can be red fawn, sandy red, light cream, yellow ochre, dark fawn or golden tan.
+These Plott Hounds must be brushed at least twice or thrice a week.
+Their coat comes in any shade of brindle; black with brindle trim, solid black, or buckskin, an unusual coloration that can be red fawn, sandy red, light cream, yellow ochre, dark fawn, or golden tan.
 The coat can also be solid black and have a saddle pattern on the back or other markings.
-There might be a little bit of white on the chest and feet of the dog.

 Care